Dan Scanlon: Career

 Scanlon directed the prequel film of Monsters, Inc., Monsters University, released in 2013, to positive reviews and commercial success.
 He subsequently directed the fantasy-road trip film Onward (2020), featuring the voices of Tom Holland, Chris Pratt, Julia Louis-Dreyfus and Octavia Spencer.
 It was nominated for an Academy Award for Best Animated Feature, but lost to another Pixar film Soul.

-Scanlon and his wife Michele live in San Francisco and work together on projects under the production company name Caveat Productions.
+In February 2021, Scanlon stated that he and Kori Rae would develop another original Pixar feature film.
+In November 2024, Scanlon stated he was leaving Pixar, but would not be against working with the company in a consultancy role in the future.